 This cleverly designed tourer has a separate lounge and bed, with daytime relaxation courtesy of an L-shaped sofa.

 Some might find the Continental style interior a little unusual – like many such models, it’s really intended for Europe’s warmer climes, where you’re outside almost all the time.
-However, I’ve stayed in a Knaus in Yorkshire in March, and I can guarantee it’s a very usable layout for a couple.
+However, I’ve stayed in a Knaus in Yorkshire in March, and I can guarantee it’s a very usable layout if you’re looking for a compact caravan for couples.

 See our review of the Knaus Sport&Fun Black Selection from 2023.